NavyaG-lab/Tech-writer/airflow.md

 Wait until it's created and you can access https://cantareira-x-airflow.nubank.com.br/admin/ and then you can:
-* Test the new deployment by re-running one of the already finished nodes
+* Test the new deployment by re-running one of the already finished nodes, but first, make sure you understand what the implications of re-running a DAG are: [triggering a DAG vs clearing a DAG and its tasks](#triggering-a-DAG-vs-clearing-a-DAG-and-its-tasks).
+It is recommended to re-run a DAG that has minimal impact on the daily run, but at the same time, we need to test the correctness of the new updated Airflow, and for that reason, it is important that this DAG is scheduled by Airflow (to verify Airflow correctness) and submits and waits for an Aurora job (to verify Aurora correctness).
+A DAG like `data-announcements` might be what you are looking for here.

 * Upsert the new airflow to the main DNS

 If the service is not responding correctly, try to ssh (instructions below) in the new instance and see if there are any units that failed to start (there is a concurrency issue here).